 - TRANSDEF sued the Air Resources Board over its claim that the HSR project would reduce greenhouse gases (GHGs).
 That case was lost on a technicality.
 Now that the HSR project has been downsized to only the Central Valley, there is no legitimacy that the project can produce meaningful GHG reductions.
 As a result, CHSRA should no longer be eligible for Cap and Trade money.
 Without that money, CHSRA would have to concede it cannot build this project.

 - The Ridership projections are based on 19 HSR trains per day, per direction.
-However, only 4 of those trains could connect to trains to the Bay Area.
-That makes the ridership projections questionable, dependent on fine-print assumptions hidden away in appendixes.
-Currently, ACE, the Altamont Commuter Express, can only offer a maximum of 4 round-trips a day.
-If every HSR train were to connect to an ACE train to the Bay Area, that would require the expenditure of many more billions, which have not been included in the HSR cost estimates.
+However, only 4 of those trains could connect to trains to Silicon Valley, and 5 more to the northern Bay Area.
+That makes the ridership projections dubious, with fine-print assumptions hidden away in appendixes.
+Currently, ACE, the Altamont Commuter Express, can only offer a maximum of 4 round-trips a day and the San Joaquins another 5.
+If every HSR train were to connect to a train to the Bay Area, that would require the expenditure of many more billions, which have not been included in the HSR cost estimates.

 - The transfer from HSR to ACE will be slow, because of the need to accommodate wheelchairs and luggage.